City council incumbents fare well in reelection bids

-SAN DIEGO – Political staffer Vivian Moreno will head to November’s general election race for the San Diego City Council District 8 seat, but two candidates were in a dead heat for the second spot on the ballot.
+SAN DIEGO – Political staffer Vivian Moreno will head to November’s general election race for the San Diego City Council District 8 seat, but two candidates were in a dead heat for the second spot on the ballot as the vote count continued Wednesday.

 Meanwhile, three council incumbents will also move on to the runoff.